As some of you know, I’ve been doing the “Keto” diet since mid-November 2018. I’ve seen great results thus far; in fact I’m now

 Most of you who know/follow me know that I enjoy a beer or cocktail.
 Unfortunately, many alcoholic drinks are not good on Keto, as you can imagine.
 That said, all is not lost.
 The main thing is to make sure you can fit your drinks in your carb/calorie budget.
 So, things like Michelob Ultra, vodka/soda, whiskey and Truly seltzers are perfectly fine in moderation.
 Same with having a sugar free Red Bull/Rockstar with your spirits, which generally have no significant carbs.

 Exercise has an…interesting role in the Keto diet.
 Somewhat counterintuitively, exercise can have a stalling effect on weight loss.
 One, because muscle weighs more than fat.
 More interestingly (and less known), exercise results in micro tears in your muscles that the body uses water to repair.
-So you end up retaining more water, which can stall your progress pure weight loss sense.
+So you end up retaining more water, which can stall your progress in a pure weight loss sense.

 However, that’s not a reason not to exercise, as you’ll see massive benefits in lost inches along your waistline, and tightening of loose skin.
 In my case, I didn’t exercise for the first two+ months of Keto, but since April I have been in the gym an average of five times per week.
 It has absolutely helped, but don’t be surprised if you don’t see a massive weight loss while you’re doing more intensive exercise.